-The risk management framework applies to all lines of business and corporate functions across our insurance and reinsurance segments.
+The risk management framework applies to all lines of business and corporate functions across our Company.

 Risk Governance

 At the heart of our risk management framework is a governance process with responsibilities for identifying, assessing, managing, monitoring, and reporting risks.
 We articulate roles and responsibilities for risk management throughout the organization, from the Board of Directors and the Chief Executive Officer to our business and corporate functions, thus embedding risk management throughout the Company.